-The management of Nuinsco prepares the unaudited condensed consolidated financial statements which are then reviewed by the Audit Committee and the Board of Directors.
-The unaudited condensed consolidated financial statements were authorized for issue by the Board of Directors on August 3, 2016 and were made available to shareholders and others through filing on SEDAR shortly thereafter.
+The management of Nuinsco prepares the consolidated financial statements which are then reviewed by the Audit Committee and the Board of Directors.
+The consolidated financial statements were authorized for issue by the Board of Directors on April 28, 2017.
+Shortly thereafter, the financial statements are made available to shareholders and others through filing on SEDAR.